m-romanowski/e-commerce-poc/README.md

 # e-commerce-poc

+It's a proof of concept (PoC) of e-commerce system based on microservices architecture using asynchronous communication.

 ## Problem

 Your company is selling digital games in an online store.
 The storefront is getting a lot of traffic,